Our new video explains that sentencing enhancement zone laws (a.k.a. school zone laws) do not work and will never work.

 This followup report again focusing on Hampden County Massachusetts found that Blacks are 26 times as likely, and Latinos 30 times as likely as White residents to be convicted and receive a mandatory sentencing enhancement zone sentence.

 Our report goes viral and takes down our website.
-This is a problem to have.
+This is a good problem to have.

 by Sarah Hertel-Fernandez,